groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/image/xlsx.en.md

 ############################# More Formats ########################
 more_formats:
     enable: true
-    title: "Add Images to Other File Formats"
+    title: "Add images to other file formats"
     exclude: "XLSX"
     description: "With the Java API, you can insert supported image formats into various documents.
 Easily resize, choose position, and add image signatures to your documents."
     items: